 The 5G baseband market is quite different from the 4G and earlier generation baseband market.
 Actually, each new generation of cellular technologies has seen a player leaving the market and a new one emerge.
 As an example, TI left the baseband market with 3G and Infineon sold its cellular asset to Intel.
 In 4G, several players left the baseband market, such as Broadcom, despite several acquisition or Fujitsu.
 With 5G, Intel was the first to leave the (device) baseband market by selling its cellular assets to Apple.
 Due to the economic war between the US and China, the future of Huawei chipsets, with the inability to rely on TSMC foundry 5nm process starting on 15th of September 2020 is also uncertain.
 Since our last update, Huawei is the only player for which we were not able to find a new 5G chip in its portfolio.
 The latest flagship device from Huawei use the Kirin 9000 chipset, which is reportedly based on the Balong 5000 modem that was announced in 2019.
+Since January 2021, we observed new variation of the Kirin 9000 chipsets (the 9000E, 9000L...) which likely points to Huawei attempts at producing its chipset with another process node than TSMC one.

 In 5G Qualcomm is still considered the leader in market share but recently, the rise of Mediatek with its Dimensity range of 5G modem, now commercially available is somehow changing the competitive landscape and this is particularly true in China where tensions with the US put Huawei in a difficult situation regarding its chip design capabilities.
 While Counterpoint Research estimates Qualcomm market 5G smartphone market share to be around 39% of the sold in Q3 2020, Mediatek has been growing dynamically throughout 2020.
-In Q3 it even surpassed Qualcomm on the global smartphone chipsets market, benefiting from the growth in China and India and the next step for Mediatek would be to surpass Qualcomm in volume for the whole 2021 year, something that Mediatek might very well accomplish if we look at the ever increasing number of 5G chipsets announced..
+In Q3 it even surpassed Qualcomm on the global smartphone chipsets market, benefiting from the growth in China and India and the next step for Mediatek would be to surpass Qualcomm in volume for the whole 2021 year, something that Mediatek might very well accomplish if we look at the ever increasing number of 5G chipsets announced.
 With the announcement, of its x65 latest generation of 5G baseband, Qualcomm however is demonstrating it is still a little bit ahead in terms of technology development.
-X65 5G modem will support up to 10 Gbps throughputs.
+X65 5G modem will support up to 10 Gbps throughputs and will be software upgradable.
+Supporting Rel 16, it will be able to support new capabilities to adapt to new use cases.
+In May 2021, Qualcomm announced that the X65 had been upgraded with the support of wider 200 MHz mmWave channel, a feature that will be required for the Chinese market where carriers will be able to deploy with such bandwidth.
+Later in May and June, Qualcomm announced the release of more specific 5G chipset aimed at supporting IoT and IIoT, an indication of the expansion of 5G applications worldwide.